It’s a place locals bitterly refer to as Europe’s adult Disneyland.

 Get a 10% discount off window rates booking with Barcelona Tourisme using the button below.
 Tickets also include bus tickets from Plaça Catalunya.

-Let your kids discover an underwater world made up of 35 tanks including the spectacular 260 foot underwater tunnel.
+The Barcelona for kids that I know wouldn’t skip out on the animals!
+Let them discover an underwater world made up of 35 tanks including the spectacular 260 foot underwater tunnel.
 There’s nothing quite like standing in the midst of all that life.

 It’s the most educational aquarium dedicated to Mediterranean marine life in the world.